 He was eventually driven to Tan Tock Seng Hospital’s Accident and Emergency (A&E) department, where he was given another round of pain medications before moving on to stronger ones like Tramadol.

 “The typical response to someone in the army who says they’re sick is ‘Hey bro, go back to work.
 You got things to do’.
 But then he took a closer look [at my hands].
-And he said that actually, this looks like RA,” Ryan recalls, whose commanding officer was a rheumatologist and had seen such cases before.
+And he said that actually, this looks like RA,” James recalls, whose commanding officer was a rheumatologist and had seen such cases before.

 Managing the challenges of living with rheumatoid arthritis

 Having rheumatoid arthritis comes with many difficulties.
 Exercising and even sleeping can prove to be a challenge.